Note: This guest post by Grandmaster Wong Kiew Kit is Part I in a series about the Treatise of Zhang San Feng.

 From the Eight Trigrams or Bagua, and the Five Elemental Processes or Wuxing, find the principles of constant action and inter-action.
 Use the Tai Chi Chuan set of 72 patterns to cultivate your heart and nurture your original nature, and to cultivate your spirit and train your energy in your Tai Chi Chuan practice.
 All these aspects operate in yin-yang harmony to achieve the micro-Cosmos in you, which mirrors the macro-Cosmos in the Universe.
 When yin and yang are in harmony, movement and stillness have become one, the four limbs and hundred meridians of your body will flow smoothly.
 There will be no energy stagnation and no physiological and psychological mal-functions.
 If you follow all this advice and methodology, you would have received my transmission.

 Having access to a classic is one thing.
 Understanding it is another.
 The third step is putting the teaching in the classic in our practice to enhance our benefits.
 We in our school go a step further.
 We transfer the teaching into our daily work and play to enrich our lives and the lives of others.

 In subsequent posts I shall give an explanation and interpretation of this Tai Chi Chuan Treatise by the great Zhang San Feng according to the best of my understanding and experience.

-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.